-2. WAYS TO USE AND CITE SOURCES
+2. WAYS TO USE AND CITE SOURCES AND ACKNOWLEDGE COLLABORATION AND ASSISTANCE

 We can legitimately incorporate others' work into our own work in various ways.
-In the first section, "Using Sources," we define some of the methods you might use in writing an academic paper in order to legitimately incorporate others' work into your own work: paraphrasing; summarizing; direct quotation, block quotation and snippets; and drawing on an idea or argument.
-In the second section, "Citing Sources," we offer three examples of formats scholars use in their citations of others' work: APA, MLA and Chicago Manual of Style.
-In the third section, "Citation Formats," we suggest sources you can consult to find out more about how to handle specific citation issues.
+In the "Using Sources" section, we describe methods you might use in writing an academic paper in order to incorporate others' work into your own work: paraphrasing; summarizing; direct quotation, block quotation and snippets; and drawing on an idea or argument.
+In "Citation Styles," we explain a selection of styles and where to learn about them.
+In "Citation Elements," we explain the information you need to look for in order to cite correctly.
+In "Citing Sources," we offer examples of citations in three formats scholars use in their citations of others' work: American Psychological Association (APA), Modern Language Association (MLA), and Chicago Manual of Style (CMOS or Chicago).
+And in "Citation Generators," we offer advice about how to use tools that claim to make the citation process easier.